An Unique Partnership: Hans J. Wegner, The Furniture and The Manufacturer

 Hans J. Wegner's unique talent manifested itself in earnest during his fruitful collaboration with Carl Hansen & Søn.
-In the course of a few intense weeks in 1950, the CH22, CH23, CH24, and CH25 chairs were launched and presented to design enthusiasts, who received them with great interest.
-The CH26 was added later.
+In 1950, the CH22, CH23, CH24, and CH25 chairs were launched and presented to design enthusiasts, who received them with great interest.

 Today, many of the chairs enjoy iconic status.
-One of these is the 1950 Wishbone Chair, CH24, often referred to as 'the world's best wooden chair' and Wegner's most sold chair to date.
+One of these is the 1950 Wishbone Chair, CH24, often referred to as 'the world's best wooden chair' and Wegner's best-selling chair.

-With the recent reissues of the CH22 lounge chair and CH23 dining chair, which both reflect his immense talent for craftsmanship and comfort, Wegner’s premiere collection for Carl Hansen & Søn has been reunited.
+Alongside the Wishbone Chair, the CH25 lounge chair has been in continuous production since 1950.
+With the recent reissues of the CH22 lounge chair in 2016 and CH23 dining chair in 2017, both of which reflect his immense talent for craftsmanship and comfort, Wegner’s first collection for Carl Hansen & Søn has been reunited.

-In 1963, Wegner developed a shell chair using form-pressed veneer, building on preliminary studies he had done in 1948 for a competition held by the Museum of Modern Art in New York.
+In 1963, Wegner developed a shell chair using form-pressed veneer for cabinetmaker Johannes Hansen, building on preliminary studies he had done in 1948 for a competition held by the Museum of Modern Art in New York.
 In this area, he was a contemporary of fellow pioneer Charles Eames.
-Wegner later commented that these veneer structures offered so many opportunities that he had to make a choice between working with them or with solid wood – and he chose the latter.
-In 1997, Carl Hansen & Søn relaunched the Shell Chair, CH07, which in just a few years became one of the company's best-selling chairs.
+Wegner later commented that these form-pressed structures offered so many opportunities that he had to make a choice between working with them or with solid wood – and he chose the latter.
+But one of the results of his short diversion into form-pressed veneer was the world-famous, three-legged Shell Chair, which was relaunched by Carl Hansen & Søn as model number CH07 in 1998, and which, became one of the company's best-sellers within just a few years.

 Third generation at the helm

 Representing the third generation of the family business, Knud Erik Hansen took over with energy and enthusiasm in 2002.
-His vision of efficient production based on quality craftsmanship and a modern sales and distribution network quickly transformed Carl Hansen & Søn into an international brand.
-Carl Hansen & Søn produces iconic works by mid-century Danish masters, including Hans J. Wegner, Ole Wanscher, Frits Henningsen, Kaare Klint, Mogens Koch and Poul Kjærholm, and by the contemporary visionaries Tadao Ando, EOOS, Strand + Hvass, Thomas Bo Kastholm, and Naja Utzon Popov.
+His vision of efficient production, based on quality craftsmanship and a modern sales and distribution network, quickly transformed Carl Hansen & Søn into a global brand.
+Carl Hansen & Søn produces iconic works by mid-century Danish masters, including Hans J. Wegner, Arne Jacobsen, Børge Mogensen, Ole Wanscher, Bodil Kjær, Frits Henningsen, Kaare Klint, Mogens Koch and Poul Kjærholm, and by the contemporary visionaries Tadao Ando, EOOS, Thomas Bo Kastholm, Brad Ascalon, Anker Bak, and Naja Utzon Popov.

 Discover more stories